maoaixiao1314/treasureapp/CONTRIBUTING.md

 - Participate in all or almost all ADR discussions, both on GitHub as well as in bi-weekly Architecture Review meetings
-- Be active contributors to Ethermint, and furthermore should be continuously making substantial contributions to the project's codebase, review process, documentation and ADRs
+- Be active contributors to Treasurenet, and furthermore should be continuously making substantial contributions to the project's codebase, review process, documentation and ADRs
-- Have stake in Ethermint, represented by:
+- Have stake in Treasurenet, represented by:
-  - Being a client / user of Ethermint
+  - Being a client / user of Treasurenet
   - "[giving back](https://www.debian.org/social_contract)" to the software
 - Delegate representation in case of vacation or absence